 Advisors authorized to construct client portfolios using DFA mutual funds and ETFs should consider the following information before using a DFA portfolio for a particular client and for communicating it, as necessary, to their clients.

 Advisors are responsible for determining whether a particular DFA portfolio is appropriate for a client’s investment objectives, and whether such a portfolio remains appropriate over time.
 Betterment provides feedback to advisors regarding the risk and diversification of DFA portfolios, but Betterment is not responsible for determining whether a particular DFA portfolio is appropriate for a client, or for making any adjustments to a DFA portfolio’s allocation over time.

 Certain of Betterment’s portfolio management features will work differently for DFA portfolios than for other portfolio strategies that Betterment supports.
 Betterment does not currently support Tax Loss Harvesting+ for DFA portfolios.

 Betterment does not currently support tax coordination for accounts using DFA portfolios.
 Betterment does not provide an initial allocation recommendation for DFA portfolios and Betterment’s auto-glide feature is not compatible with DFA portfolios.

 Betterment uses a 5% rebalancing threshold for DFA portfolios.
 This threshold applies at the ticker level, whereas the rebalancing threshold applies at the asset class level for other portfolio strategies.
 Transfers of DFA mutual funds from accounts held outside of Betterment to Betterment goals using DFA portfolios may cause rebalancing transactions to occur if the transfer induces drift of greater than 5% at the ticker level.
 Automatic rebalancing transactions within the DFA portfolio will not initiate if they would result in the realization of short-term capital gains.
-If an Advisor wishes to ensure that no transferred DFA mutual funds are liquidated by Betterment, a transitory account may be a more appropriate destination for the transferred funds.
+If Advisors wish to ensure that no transferred DFA mutual funds are liquidated by Betterment, a transitory account may be a more appropriate destination for the transferred funds.